 Full contact details of the hosts are only available to members of WWOOF UK.
 Once your WWOOF UK application has been processed you will be able to view full contact details of all hosts, either in the printed book (book membership) or the members' section of the website (online membership).

-To join WWOOF UK click here Then select one of the green words:
+To join WWOOF UK click here.
+Read our terms and conditions of membership carefully then click through and select one of the green words:

 - Online - single £20